turtle225/Battle-Brothers-Damage-Calculator/README.md

 Includes a lot of comments to help make the code easy and intuitive to understand.

 BBCalc.py is the main calculator for general use.
 BBNimbleBattery.py will run 12 common Nimble sets given your scenario.
 BBRaisingHp.py will run a given scenario at various hp counts.
 BB1HanderBattery.py will run all of the top end 1Handers against a given target.
 BB2HanderBattery.py will run all of the top end 2Handers against a given target.
 BBAttackerVsEnemies.py will run a given attacker against 26 enemies from the game.
 BBEnemiesVsDefender.py will run 31 enemies against a given defender.
+BBHitChance.py is a rehash of the main calculator with a very basic addition of a hit chance variable.

 Also included is a file called data.txt which includes information on hp/armor statistics and calculator relevant perks for all enemies as well as weapon data for most weapons and Beasts.